[Jump to code hierarchy]

 Cousins

-• Hybrid QECC — EQ hybrid codes utilize additional ancillary subsystems in a pre-shared entangled state, but reduce to hybrid QECCs when said subsystems are interpreted as noiseless physical subsystems.
+• Hybrid QECC— EA hybrid codes utilize additional ancillary subsystems in a pre-shared entangled state, but reduce to hybrid QECCs when said subsystems are interpreted as noiseless physical subsystems.

 References